-Up until this point, Heritage Farm Museum and Village has been a destination for lovers of history and Appalachian culture.
+Up until this point, Heritage Farm has been a destination for lovers of history and Appalachian culture.
 The farm has always offered a variety of ways to experience the past, appreciate the present, and dream for the future.
 Part of our dream for the future is to add programming, installations, and facilities that will allow people to explore the natural history of Appalachia and engage in its conservation.

 Our new “Wild Heritage” nature and wildlife education series, launched summer 2018, began our growth in this direction.
 Visitors have had the opportunity to engage in activities such as making their own bird feeders, going on nature hikes, learning about the butterfly life cycle, building bat boxes, and planting flowers for pollinators.